bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 23, 2005

-Distance: 14.0 km
+Distance: 14.0 km (8.7 mi)

-Cumulative Elevation Gain: 1187 m
+Cumulative Elevation Gain: 1187 m (3894 ft)

 After a failed attempt on Mount Murray last year but a successful climb up Cegnfs, I came back with the knowledge of a good ascent route, namely our descent route from Cegnfs.
 We hiked past the second waterfall until we crossed a dry creek bed at 193240.
-We continued on the trail for 5-10 minutes to where the trail drops down and levels off and the trees thin.
+We continued on the trail for 5-10 minutes to where the trail drops down, levels off and the trees thin.
 Leaving the trail, we bushwhacked southwest where we soon came to a wide, rocky creek bed.
-This is the drainage that Kane suggests paralleling, but I think it's easier to hike on it than to bushwhack next to it.
+This is the drainage that Kane suggests paralleling, but I think it's easier to hike in it than to bushwhack next to it.

 The creek bed runs between two rocks towering on either side.
 It's possible to scramble up the slope on the right, but we went through the rock gate.
 Through the gate and around the bend lay an unusual scene.
 Snow and debris filled a small canyon that leads to a gully.
 On the right was a smooth, gray rock wall; fine, black scree covered the snow on the left.
 Ahead, a small waterfall cascaded over orange rock and disappeared into the snow.